What is Babywearing?

 My baby is very heavy, will Babywearing hurt me?

 Babywearing should never be uncomfortable for the wearer.
-If you find it uncomfortable you should get advice from a Babywearing consultant as you may not have the positioning correct, your sling may not suit you or it may be too small for your baby.
+If you find it uncomfortable please get in touch as you may not have the positioning correct, your sling may not suit you or it may be too small for your baby.
+I will do my best to help you

 Will my baby like being worn?

-Some babies take a while to get use to being in a sling.
+Some babies take a while to get use to being in a sling but in general most babies love being carried, as it gives them a really sense of security.
 Some tips are to practise your technique with a doll, make sure your baby is happy and content before you put them in the sling and then go for a walk.
-Once your baby is use to the sling most people find they calm quickly once in the sling.
+Once your baby is used to the sling most people find they calm quickly once in the sling.

 Can I wear my baby forward facing?